top of page

 I'm sure the weather had an effect on our impressions - grey skies and clouds for the entirety of our visit.
 My photos tell that story!

-Day 7: Homeward bound
+Day 7: Homeward bound✈️

 We drove out to Howth in the morning, as we'd been told it was a pretty place to visit.
 Howth is apparently an affluent place, a peninsular village and outer suburb of Dublin.
 The area had been settled since prehistoric times and features in Irish mythology.
 There is a hike and there are a number of historic places to visit in Howth, but by the time we got there on our last day, we'd run out of steam.

 Despite the pretty ordinary weather, we absolutely loved Ireland.
-I recommend exploring the country with a car as there's a lot to cover and it's much easier to get around if you have your own transport.
-You could base yourself in Dublin and do day tours from there, but that would limit your experience, I think.
-You can choose how to spend your time as there are lots of museums, castles, churches and other historic monuments to visit, but you can also eat up the time exploring the natural spaces, and immerse yourself in the diversity of landscapes and majestic coastlines.
-While we did see a fair chunk of the country, there are still places we didn't see, around Cork and Waterford.
-I'd also like to go back in better weather so plan your trip for summer.
+I recommend exploring the country with a car as there's a lot to cover and it's much easier to get around if travelling independently with a car.
+It is possible to set up camp in Dublin and do day tours from there, but that would limit the experience, I think.
+There's so much choice as to how to spend the time as there are lots of museums, castles, churches and other historic monuments to visit.
+We preferred to mostly stick with exploring the natural spaces, and immerse ourselves in the diversity of landscapes and majestic coastlines.
+While we did see a fair chunk of the country, there are still places we didn't see, mostly around Cork and Waterford.
+I'd also like to go back in better weather, so my advice is to plan a trip for summer.
+Oh, and the Wi-Fi was super efficient, often working for us when we were parked in the car out front of a building!
+[This we noticed as Australia has rubbish Internet.]

 If you want to read more about the other parts of our trip, check out my post on our Easter in London and our day in Belfast and drive up to the Giant's Causeway.